9630613/Trajectory-planning-of-UR10-robot/README.md

 <img src="https://github.com/9630613/Trajectory-planning-of-UR10-robot/blob/main/Images/the%20desired%20velocities.jpg" width= "500">

 # Invers kinematics
-we want to control the robot with joint configuration so we need q matrix that is the  joint configuration in every moment
+Controling the robot is with joint configuration, so q matrix is the joint configuration at every moment.
 $$𝑞′ = 𝐽_{𝐴−1}(𝑞) $$
 With integration from dq we can find q (joint configuration) but there is a problem when a joint is in singularity  the jacobian loses its rank and we can’t control the robot ,it will  stop or move undesirable, thus Damped last squares method is used
 $$𝐽^* = 𝐽^T(𝐽 𝐽^T + {𝛾^2}I)^{-1}$$